 The World Congress is a crucial global forum for the exchange of information and opinion by experts in safety and health, representatives of companies and employees, decision-makers from government and public authorities, social partners, and anyone active in the area of occupational safety and health.

-Our latest digital announcement is now available, download it here:
+Our final Congress Program is now available, download it here:

 The official languages of the Congress are English, French, Spanish and German.
 There will be simultaneous translation in these four languages during the opening and closing ceremonies, plenary sessions and technical sessions.